Book Review: Half Moon Bay

 This post may contain affiliate links.
 If you purchase through links on my site, I may earn a commission at no cost to you.
 For more information, please see my disclosure policy.

-This book review is for the novel “Half Moon Bay,” by Alice LePlante.
+This book review is about the novel “Half Moon Bay” by Alice LePlante.

 Book Summary:

-And then, children begin to disappear.
-And soon, Jane sees her own pain reflected in all the parents in the town.
-She wonders if she will be able to live through the aching loss, the fear all around her.
+And then, children in Half Moon Bay begin to disappear.
+Soon, Jane sees her own pain reflected in all the parents in the town.
+There is fear and dread all around her.

-They wonder if, due to her tragic loss and some of the things she has resorted to doing in her time of grief, she might be unstable enough to have taken these little girls.
+They wonder if, due to her tragic loss, she might be unstable enough to have taken these little girls.

 Then she strikes up a friendship with a new mysterious couple in town.
-This friendship is what is keeping her going, but it could have deadly consequences.
+This friendship is what keeps her going.
+But, unbeknownst to Jane, this friendship could have deadly consequences.

 My Review: